 Oh my, what a gorgeous city!
 And the Starbucks downtown gets my award for best view ever.

 We spent our first night in Edinburgh at a little hotel off the beaten path.

 The next morning we walked to the train station.
 We then took a train, and then a bus to Melrose.
 We waited for a long time for a bus to Melrose at a very tiny train station.
 It felt like we were in the middle of no where.
 We sorta kinda were.

 At the bus stop, waiting for the bus to Melrose to start our 100 km trek, it felt like we were the only people left on the Earth, until an old Scottish farmer showed up and told us about his sheep farm.
 He couldn’t believe we were all about to walk St. Cuthbert’s Way.
 I promised to send him an email when we reached Holy Island.

-One day one we saw a few people on the route.
-The morning of day two was the last time we actually saw or passed people on the trail.
+On day one we saw a few people on the route.
+The morning of day two was the last time we actually saw or passed people on the entire trail!
 We were then completely alone until we reached Holy Island.
 We did see a couple people from day one at a tavern a couple of nights later.